ngu/geonorge-nedlastingapi/README.md

 Contact: Bjorn.Ove.Grotan AT ngu.no

+## Talks

+This software have been or is going to be presented at
+  * FME World Tour Oslo 2018
+  * #FOSS4G Tanzania 2018

 ### Thanks
   * [@halset](https://www.github.com/halset) from Electronic Chart Centre.
   * Dag-Olav at [Arkitektum](http://www.arkitektum.no) for help during development.